7HR4IZ3/js_bridge/README.md

-# js_bridge
+# JS Bridge
-Javascript bridge for bridge io conatining Node Client, Server and Browser Client and Server
+Javascript bridge for bridge io containing Node Client, Server and Browser Client and Server

 Note: Since javascript dosen't support blocking, await must be used when calling functions that return a value or when getting attributes